fbpx

 Keep an eye out for the mounted police in places like the Royal Palace!

-However, when determining if is Madrid safe for tourists, that’s a slightly different story.
-While Madrid has fewer occurrences of pickpocketing and scamming than Barcelona, it is still rife in busy areas near landmarks and on public transport.
+However, when determining if Madrid is safe for tourists, that’s a slightly different story.
+While Madrid has fewer occurrences of pickpocketing and scamming than Central Madrid, it is still rife in busy areas near landmarks and on public transportation.

-Never keep all of your cards and cash in one wallet and make sure your wallet is hidden inside a pocket in your backpack.
-Keep your belongings on you or in your line of sight at all times.
+Never keep all your cards and cash in one wallet, and ensure your wallet is hidden inside a pocket in your backpack.
+Keep your belongings on you or your line of sight at all times.
 Whatever you do, don’t keep your smartphone in your back pocket!

-Watch out for scammers trying to hook a ‘lucky rosemary’ on your wrist or neck and then demanding payment for it afterward.
+Watch out for scammers trying to hook a ‘lucky rosemary’ on your wrist or neck and then demanding payment afterward.
 You also might want to avoid the La Latina neighborhood after dark.

 First Time Visiting Madrid FAQs